tcrurav/bluecity/README.md

 * https://w3path.com/react-google-login-with-example/.
 Excellent tutorial to understand Google login feature.
 * https://www.theserverside.com/video/Follow-these-git-commit-message-guidelines.
 Guidelines to write properly git commit messages.
 * https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04.
 Excellent tutorial to install mysql-server in Ubuntu 20.04.
+* https://github.com/vishnubob/wait-for-it. wait-for-it.sh is a pure bash script that will wait on the availability of a host and TCP port.
+In our bluecity project makes it possible that the api waits for mysql when the docker-compose.yml file gets launched.